Gurpreet-Forks/Retail_Analytics_PySpark/README.md

 Solution:
 Using Spark Streaming to dump data from multiple sources in the Hadoop Cluster.
 Followed by predictive analysis by machine learning models in Python.

+## "Customer Segmentation"

+A big e-commerce firm, BuyFromMe wants to know their customers better.
+This would help them push personalized campaigns, introduce new products while focusing on different customer segments.

+Solution:
+The analyst proposes to seggregate customers on grounds of a recency,frequency, model, wherain the score obtained against the RFM matrix denotes the segment of the customer.

 ## “Let me clear my stocks" : Inventory Management